dipdup-io/stone-packaging/docs/pages/usage/execution.md

     --proof_mode \
     --args_file file_to_be_included_here.txt
 ```
-Replace `file_to_be_included_here.txt` with the path to the file you want to include.
+Replace `file_to_be_included_here.txt` with the name of the file you want to include.
 Another thing to add here.
 Is that we can use `args_file` as an arguments as well as just `args`.
 Example:

 ```bash